jundran/top-movies/README.md

 - Mobile responsive
 - Accessible

+### Functionality
 I have not implemented the entire site.
 It's far too big.
-Buttons without an onClick handler do nothing and many links will go to the top of the home page with href="#".
-This keeps the page accessible and tabable.
+Not all buttons and links will work.

 ### TMDB
 https://www.themoviedb.org/